prokorpio/Binary_Classifier_MLP/README.md

 # simple_neural_network

-Description: I'll be building my first neural network from scratch using Numpy.
+Description: This is an exercise I'd be doing to build a simple neural network from scratch using Numpy.